Minchinhampton Surgery Charitable Trust

 Our Fundraising Launch at Chavenage House 25.2.11 in the presence of HRH The Princess Royal

-The Princess Royal with the Lord Lieutenant Dame Janet Trotter and our Chair of Trustees Bernard Dunkley and Dr David Pouncey
+The Princess Royal with the Lord Lieutenant Dame Janet Trotter and our Ex-chair of Trustees Bernard Dunkley and Dr David Pouncey

 Photographer Rupert Marlow